 How do I know if I’m emotionally ready to retire?

-Emotional readiness for retirement is not about feeling fearless.
+Emotional readiness isn’t about feeling fearless.
 It’s normal and healthy to feel some uncertainty about a major life transition.
 The markers of genuine emotional readiness are: the anticipation you feel about retirement is specific and excited rather than vague or primarily relief-based; you’ve thought about and made peace with the identity shift from your professional role; you have realistic expectations about the adjustment period (the first 3 to 6 months are often the hardest, not the easiest); and you have at least one person in your life, a partner, close friend, or trusted adviser, who you’ve talked honestly with about what retirement will look like.

 Should I retire at 60 or keep working?